 The first thing you need to do is clean your washing machine filter.
 Warning!
 This process is cringe-worthy!
 Towards the bottom of your washer you should see a little door, and inside this door is your filter.
 You will also see a hose.

-Take the hose and secure it over a bucket (I use an ice cream bucket).
+Take the hose and secure it over a bucket (I used an ice cream bucket).
 Remove the end-cap and allow all the water to drain.

 The water that comes out of the hose is one of the WORST smells ever!
 I choose to wear a mask because it is strong and indescribable… I know, you’re pumped to do this now, aren’t you?
 Once all the water has drained out of the hose, you can remove the filter.
 Place an old towel underneath, because despite all the water you just drained, more still comes out when removing the filter… yes, that’s right, more rancid water to deal with.
 Yippee!
 (Just trying to stay positive here!)

-Isn’t that lovely.?
-(Don’t worry, I’ll wait while you pin it… Done?).
+Isn’t that lovely?
 Once the filter has been removed, place it in a container (again, I use an ice cream bucket) and cover it with vinegar.
 Let it soak for 15-30 minutes.

 When the filter is done soaking, you can wash it with a little dish soap and a paper towel.
 Replace the filter and close the door never to deal with it for another 3-6 months!

 Remove any clothes from the washer.
-Then, fill your detergent holder with vinegar, or bleach, if that’s the route you’re going.
-(Note- do NOT mix bleach and vinegar together!)
+Then, fill your detergent dispenser with vinegar.
+(You can also use bleach, which is a stronger cleaner, however, DO NOT mix bleach and vinegar together!)
 My washer actually has a setting called “Tub Clean”, so I just push the button and let the washing machine clean itself.

 Because you already ran your machine through the above cycles, much of the soap scum, etc. that builds up in the seal will have been washed out, but using a few paper towels to really remove any remaining gunk is a good idea.